scarv/sca3s/README.md

-# `lab.scarv.org`: "lab. free" side-channel analysis
+# `lab.scarv.org`: "side-channel analysis as a service"

 <!--- -------------------------------------------------------------------- --->